-Mark Humphries is the senior partner of Humphries Kerstetter LLP with nearly thirty five years’ experience in contentious legal practice, recognised with an individual entry in the Legal 500 “Hall of Fame”.
+Mark Humphries is the senior partner of Humphries Kerstetter LLP with over thirty five years’ experience in contentious legal practice, recognised with an individual entry in the Legal 500 “Hall of Fame”.

 Mark founded the firm after serving as Head of Advocacy at Linklaters LLP for over fifteeen years.
 He is an experienced solicitor-advocate who was one of the first solicitors to be qualified to appear in the English higher courts following the changes in rights of audience brought about by the Courts and Legal Services Act 1990.

 Mark has been cited consistently by the relevant legal directories as a leader in the field of commercial litigation.

 Mark has very broad disputes experience with an emphasis on commercial contracts, banking, industrial disputes, insurance and professional negligence.
 He has experience with all methods of commercial dispute resolution including litigation, arbitration and mediation.
 Mark has acted as advocate in many high profile cases in the High Court, Court of Appeal and other courts in England.
 He also has extensive experience as a trial advocate in international tribunals including ICC, LCIA and market arbitrations seated both in England and abroad.
 Mark is also an expert on UK anti-money laundering laws and regulations, having served as Money Laundering Reporting Officer both for Linklaters LLP and Humphries Kerstetter LLP.